Cardinal Ortega, former Havana archbishop who played role in US-Cuba thaw, dies at 82

 As archbishop for more than two decades, Ortega oversaw the visits of three popes to the island and the slow rebuilding of the church's influence under the rule of the late Fidel Castro.

+Ortega died early Friday, according to Granma, which published a death notice from Havana Archbishop Juan de la Caridad García Rodríguez.

 After Castro's 1959 revolution, Ortega, as a young priest, was jailed in a government work camp for suspected opponents.
+He spent eight months performing forced labor before being released.

 Decades later, as archbishop, he hand-delivered clandestine messages from Pope Francis to Barack Obama and Raul Castro that urged the leaders to put aside Cold War-era mistrust and forge a new relationship between the United States and Cuba.